RayTse971/Leixie.github.io/_pages/about.md

 I served as the Tutorial Program co-chair of the 2025 IEEE 102nd Vehicular Technology Conference Workshop.

+Example: editing a markdown file for a talk
 ![Editing a markdown file for a talk](/images/editing-talk.png)

 Research interests